Simple Frugal Living Tips

 Stop Buying Shredded Cheese

 This is another convenience food that you can easily skip over at the store.
-Buy in bulk and shred the cheese at home.
-Freeze in smaller portions for easy use.
+Shredded cheese is much more expensive than blocks.

 Stop Buying Laundry Detergent